TylerJost/BioinformaticsTools/README.md

 ## Steganography
 I briefly got really into classical ciphers which led me to steganography, which is hiding data in images.
 Here I put a bunch of sonnets into an image of the Baylor Sciences Building.
 Currently working towards a decoding function as well as a way to store images.

+## Thesaurizer
+There is this hilarious bot on reddit that takes a sentence and replaces each word with a synonym.
+I decided to recreate a bot in R that does this same function.
+It webscrapes thesaurus.com for synonyms.
+Usually it doesn't make sense, but sometimes it is hilarious.